The legend of Francesco Totti in ten chapters

 He has been described as "one of the last true Number 10s" by his compatriot, Roberto Baggio.
 He is simply "the God of football," according to Italy legend Sandro Mazzola.

-It stands to reason Totti would have won more titles had he departed his hometown club, but he will always be remembered as "The King of Rome.'"
+It stands to reason Totti would have won more titles had he departed his hometown club, but he will always be remembered as "The King of Rome."

 The legend of Totti in 10 chapters